 Unfortunately some computers may contain buggy BIOS/UEFI versions.
 Booting debian-installer from a USB stick might not work even if there is an appropriate option in the BIOS/UEFI setup menu and the stick is selected as the primary boot device.
 On some of these systems using a USB stick as boot medium is impossible; others can be tricked into booting from the stick by changing the device type in the BIOS/UEFI setup from the default "USB harddisk" or "USB stick" to "USB ZIP" or "USB CDROM".
-In particular if you use an isohybrid installation image on a USB stick (see 節 4.3.1), changing the device type to "USB CDROM" helps on some BIOSes which will not boot from a USB stick in USB harddisk mode.
 You may need to configure your BIOS/UEFI to enable "USB legacy support".

 If you cannot manipulate the BIOS/UEFI to boot directly from a USB stick you still have the option of using an ISO copied to the stick.
-Boot debian-installer using 節 4.4 and, after scanning the hard drives for an installer ISO image, select the USB device and choose an installation image.
+Boot debian-installer using 節 4.3 and, after scanning the hard drives for an installer ISO image, select the USB device and choose an installation image.